-Softphones are software-based wireless communication solutions that convert any internet-connected device into a practical phone system. enabling high-quality voice and video calls over the Internet.
-Africa's wireless ecosystem is still growing and faces communication challenges like connectivity inconsistency and varying infrastructure development Softphones present a solution to tackle these challenges through reliable connectivity.
+Softphones software-based are wireless communication solutions that convert any internet-connected device into a practical phone system, enabling high-quality voice and video calls over the Internet.
+Africa's wireless ecosystem is still growing and faces communication challenges like connectivity inconsistency and varying infrastructure development.
+Softphones present a solution to tackle these challenges through reliable connectivity.